CosmWasm/cosmwasm/README.md

 ## Overview

-This crate provides the bindings and all imports needed to build a smart contract.
-However, to get that contract to interact with a system needs many moving parts.
+To get that contract to interact with a system needs many moving parts.
 To get oriented, here is a list of the various components of the CosmWasm ecosystem:

+**Standard library:**

+This code is compiled into Wasm bytecode as part of the smart contract.

-* [cosmwasm](https://github.com/CosmWasm/cosmwasm) - This crate.
-All needed functionality and no more - to build a small, efficient wasm smart contract.
+* [cosmwasm-std](https://github.com/CosmWasm/cosmwasm/tree/master/packages/std) - A crate in this workspace.
+Provides the bindings and all imports needed to build a smart contract.

 **Building contracts:**